benjaminingreens/bensnvim/config_todos.md

 - [ ] Close treeview as soon as I close last buffer
 - [ ] tabs?
 - [ ] the mason screen - i don't like it
-- [ ] The init.lua file has an x next to it and I don't know why
-- [ ] Git integration seems to have disappeared too in treeview lol